 The Group applies the IFRS 9 simplified approach to measuring expected credit losses using a lifetime expected credit loss provision for trade receivables.
 To measure expected credit losses on a collective basis, trade receivables are grouped based on similar ageing.
-The expected loss rates are based on the Group's historical credit losses experience over the twelve month period prior to the period end.
-Forward looking issues have been considered, including in relation to the ongoing impact of the hostile global trading conditions driven by the impact of the war in Europe.
-This has had an immaterial effect on the expected credit loss rate.
+The expected loss rates are based on the Group's historical credit losses experience over the twelve-month period prior to the period end.
+Forward-looking issues that can be assessed with reasonable accuracy and this has had an immaterial effect on the expected credit loss rate.